VictoriaSzy/MKS21X-FinalProject/README.md

 # Development Log
 01-03-2019: Creation of the Repository
 Victoria: I created the Board and Tile classes.
 I also added the variables(fields) that we will be using to both classes, along with the accessor methods in the Tile class.
                                                                                                                                             Jionghao: I created the rest of the methods in the tile class.

+01-04-2019:
+Victoria: I worked on the constructor in Board.java, specifically on what to do during Normal Mode and the easy level.